| Bell Schedule |

 |

-Reminder to Teachers: Please remember to give students a written pass to see you during lunch.
+Please remember to give students a written pass to see you during lunch.
 Or send a list of the students you need to see to Ms. Spann.
 Students will not be sent out of the cafeteria without this.

 Ms. Spann needs your eyes and ears to assist students moving in the hallways & stairwells before and after school.
 If you see students in areas they should not be, please address it and also contact Ms. Spann immediately.

-Please reduce the number hall passes for students.
 Students traveling without a pass will become subject to disciplinary action.

 Reminder to Students: